WP-Autoplugin/superdraft/readme.txt

 ### Image Generation & Editing

-Create and edit featured images directly in the post editor using AI technology, just like in ChatGPT.
+Create and edit featured images directly in the post editor using AI technology, just like in ChatGPT or Gemini.
 Features:

 - Text-to-image generation with custom prompts
 - Smart prompt generation from post content
-- Precise image editing with instructions-based modifications (through Google’s free Gemini API, or OpenAI’s advanced GPT image generator)
+- Precise image editing with instructions-based modifications (through Google’s Gemini API, or OpenAI’s advanced GPT image generator)
 - WordPress media library integration
-- Support for various image generation models including Imagen 3, Flux, Recraft, and more
+- Support for various image generation and editing models including Nano Banana, Imagen 4, Seedream 4.0, Recraft, and more

 ### Smart Compose